20 January 2026

 The Resumption The fifth candle is a large red candle that plunges down, closing below the low of the first candle.

 The psychology here is clear: after a big drop, some buyers think the stock is “cheap” and try to push it up.
 However, their buying is weak (shown by the small candle bodies).
-On the fifth day, the heavy sellers return, crushing the weak buyers and sending the price to new lows.
+On the fifth day, the selling pressure re-emerges and price moves lower and sending the price to new lows.

 Trading the bearish mat hold pattern requires patience.
 Here is a step-by-step protocol for 2026’s volatile markets (educational purpose only):

-Confirm the Trend Never trade a Mat Hold in a sideways or choppy market.
+Confirm the Trend Many traders prefer to evaluate the pattern within an established trend.
 For a bearish mat hold pattern, ensure the stock is already trading below its 50-day or 200-day Moving Average.

-The Entry Point For the bearish version, your entry should be a “Short” sell order placed immediately after the fifth candle closes below the low of the first candle.
+The Entry Point For the bearish version, some traders monitor price behavior after the fifth candle closes.
+A bearish continuation interpretation placed immediately after the fifth candle closes below the low of the first candle.

-Stop-Loss Placement The most logical place for a stop-loss is just above the high of the three small corrective candles.
+Stop-Loss Placement Some traders use nearby price levels for risk management is just above the high of the three small corrective candles.
 If the price breaks above that level, the “continuation” has failed, and the market might be entering a reversal instead.

 🔹 Ignoring the Fifth Candle: The most common mistake is entering the trade on Day 3 or Day 4, assuming the pattern will be complete.
 You must wait for the fifth candle to close to confirm the trend resumption.